lrleon/samsung/README.md

    get.and.clean.samsung.data <- function(filename = "samsung-tidy.txt")

-which perform all described above (merge test an train sets, extract means and std's and averages them) ans saves the result in filename.
+which performs all described above (merge test an train sets, extract means and std's and averages them) ans saves the result in filename.